coral-xyz/anchor-book/src/chapter_3/milestone_project_tic-tac-toe.md

 anchor init tic-tac-toe
 ```

 The program will have 2 instructions.
 First, we need to setup the game.
 We need to save who is playing it and create a board to play on.
-Then, the player take turns until there is a winner or a tie.
+Then, the players take turns until there is a winner or a tie.

 We recommend keeping programs in a single `lib.rs` file until they get too big.
 We would not split up this project into multiple files either but there is a section at the end of this chapter that explains how to do it for this and other programs.